jcmangubat/torres-pest-control/public/content/services/rodent-removal.md

-# Rodent Removal

-Our professional **Rodent Removal** service is designed to eliminate mice, rats, and other rodent pests swiftly and safely.
+**O**ur professional **Rodent Removal** service is designed to eliminate mice, rats, and other rodent pests swiftly and safely.
 We combine inspection, baiting, trapping, and prevention measures to secure your environment from rodent-borne threats.

 ![Rodent Control Banner](/images/services/tpc_srvc_3.jpg)